ucarbonregistry/Project-423/README.md

 # Project-423

+The project activity titled, 228 MW Bundled Wind Projects in RJ, MP and Maharashtra, India is a bundle of 2 (two) renewable (wind) energy project activities with details as follows:

+➢ The project has a total capacity of 228 MW, commissioned in phases over several years.
+The first phase, with a capacity of 12 MW, was commissioned in March 2008.
+The second phase, with 30 MW, was commissioned in September 2009.
+An additional 54 MW was added in July 2012.

+➢ Originally, 96 MW of the project was owned by M/s.
+Gujarat Fluorochemicals.
+In 2017, ownership was transferred to M/s.
+Inox Renewables Limited.
+Subsequently, M/s.
+Inox Renewable (Jaisalmer) Limited, the power producer, assigned the project to M/s.
+Ivy Ecoenergy India Pvt Limited, Tamil Nadu (India).
+Of the 132 MW capacity previously owned by M/s.
+Inox Renewables Limited, 68 MW was assigned to Ivy Ecoenergy India Pvt Ltd, making the total capacity under Ivy Ecoenergy 164 MW.

+➢ The Ivy Ecoenergy wind farm bundle is owned by M/s.
+Ivy Ecoenergy India Pvt Ltd, a special purpose vehicle (SPV) owned by Leap Green Energy Private Limited (Project Proponent).
+The total installed capacity of Ivy Ecoenergy is 164 MW, comprising 89 wind turbine generators (WTGs).
+This includes 61 Inox WTGs with a capacity of 2 MW each and 28 Suzlon WTGs with a capacity of 1.5 MW each, located in Rajasthan, Madhya Pradesh, and Maharashtra.
+M/s.
+Inox Wind Infrastructure Services Limited provides all Engineering, Procurement, and Construction (EPC), as well as Operations and Maintenance (O&M) services.

+➢ The Vanilla Clean Power wind farm bundle is owned by M/s.
+Vanilla Clean Power Pvt Ltd, with a total installed capacity of 64 MW, consisting of 32 WTGs at the Dangri site in Rajasthan.
+Initially, the project was under Inox Renewables Limited.
+M/s.
+Inox Renewable (Jaisalmer) Limited, the power producer, assigned the project to M/s.
+Vanilla Clean Power Private Limited, with its registered office at Coimbatore, Tamil Nadu (India).
+Vanilla Clean Power Private Limited is a special purpose vehicle (SPV) owned by Leap Green Energy Private Limited (Project Proponent), located at Coimbatore, Tamil Nadu.
+All EPC and O&M services are provided by M/s.
+Inox Wind Infrastructure Services Limited.

+The generated electricity from the wind turbine generators (WTGs) in the bundles are connected to the state electric utility grids of RJ, MP and Maharashtra.
 228 MW Bundled Wind Projects in RJ, MP and Maharashtra, India

 1 st CoU Issuance Period: 01/01/2013 to 31/12/2023 (11 years)